 "Leftover rice is a great way to add bulk and creaminess to any smoothie," Moody says.
 "Just use whatever green smoothie recipe you like, and add the rice directly to the blender with your greens, fruit, and healthy fats.
 It'll make it more filling and impart a lovely, thick texture."
 If you're looking for a recipe to follow, check out the one linked to above, which has spinach, cauliflower, banana, almond butter, cacao, cinnamon, and dates.

-If there's anything that can give leftovers new life, it's spices—and turmeric just might be the healthiest one in your pantry.
+If there's anything that can give leftover jasmine rice new life, it's spices—and turmeric just might be the healthiest one in your pantry.
 "This is by far my most popular recipe using leftover grain," Kumai says.
 "It's based off my mom's recipes.
 It's magic when you learn to marry basic ingredients and turn them into something gratifying and delicious!"

 Do turmeric's health benefits really live up to the hype?
 Check out the verdict from an RD: